U.S. airlines ditch 2020 forecasts, slash flights and costs on virus hit

 American is cutting domestic capacity by 7.5% in April and international by 10% for the upcoming summer season and said it was reducing pilot training classes and eyeing other cost savings.
 It noted that a fall in fuel prices is expected to save $3 billion in 2020 costs.
 Oil sank around a fifth in value on Monday.

-United and American have also suspended share buybacks.
+American, Delta, and United have also suspended share buybacks.
 While U.S. airlines have strong balance sheets, significantly lower debt levels and sizeable cash reserves versus prior crises, no one can predict the depth of the virus.

-In an effort to encourage bookings, the largest U.S. airlines are allowing passengers to re-book tickets through April 30 without paying fees to change flights.
-Southwest already has a no change-fee policy.
-Budget carrier Spirit Airlines also suspended its 2020 forecasts on Tuesday and said it was trimming its April capacity and eyeing more cuts in May.
+In an effort to encourage bookings, the largest U.S. airlines are allowing passengers to re-book tickets through April 30 without paying fees to change flights and others are running significant fare sales or cutting prices on some routes.
+Alaska Airlines is advertising airfares as low as $25 one way, while Spirit Airlines said it was cutting fares by up to 70%.

+Speaking at the industry conference, Spirit CEO Ted Christie highlighted the budget carrier's low-cost structure.
+"Anyone can sell low fares, the issue is who can sell low fares at a profitable level?"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)